Connic

 The Bottom Line

 The gap between prototype and production is real, but it doesn't have to be painful.
-The key is using a platform that handles the production concerns for you:
+The trick is to use a platform that handles the production concerns for you:

 • Isolated execution environments (automatic)